maureencarey/paradigm/README.md

 # models for eukaryotic organisms and semicuration approach

-Code availability for the manuscript titled "title" by Carey *et al*.
+Code availability for the manuscript titled "Comparative analyses of parasites with a comprehensive database of genome-scale metabolic models" by Carey *et al*.

 The article is submitted JOURNAL (DOI: XXX) and available on BioRxiv (see here: XXX).